digital-cargo/good-practice-eCommerce/README.md

 ## Introduction

+DTAC intro

 In the dynamic world of logistics and cargo, eCommerce shipments set new challenges for both, the physical handling of goods and the sharing and management of data.
 Yet, as businesses expand and systems diversify, the industry faces a challenge: the myriad of non-standardized tracking systems, each requiring unique integration and understanding.
 This fragmentation not only complicates operations but also escalates costs and reduces efficiency.

-Initiated and moderated by the International Air Transportation Association (IATA), in 2022, major stakeholders of the supply chain decided to aim for a renewed data sharing infrastructure for the global logistics networks by 2026.
+Initiated and moderated by the International Air Transportation Association (IATA), ONE Record aims to be the standard to enable and simplify data sharing in  transportation industry.
-Enter the ONE Record standard, which aims to unify, streamline and improve shipping data across the industry.
 By leveraging the ONE Record standard, stakeholders can draw on a unified data model and API that promotes seamless integration across various platforms and improves collaboration between various organizations.
 This standardization comes with a number of benefits, from reducing the complexity and cost of custom integrations to enhancing transparency and trust.
 It lays the foundation for standardization, enabling a consistent data model and API across diverse platforms, thereby streamlining integrations and collaborations.
 This uniformity heightens transparency, allowing stakeholders to effortlessly interpret shipment data, fostering trust throughout the supply chain.
 Moreover, the standardized approach curtails complexities tied to integration, conserving both time and resources that might otherwise be diverted to bespoke solutions.

-As a first step, some parties agreed to implement a shipment tracking API in 2023 based on the novel ONE Record data standard.
-The use case is not limited to carriers.
-As described below, there is also a place for data platform, shippers and many other stakeholders to apply this use case.

-As a first step, some parties have agreed to introduce an API for shipment tracking based on the new ONE Record data standard in 2023.
-The user group is not limited to freight forwarders; data platforms, shippers and many other players can also participate and use it.

-Within the realm of shipment tracking data exchange, it's assumed that at least one stakeholder in the supply chain can report shipment progress, while others are keen on accessing this data using unique shipment IDs.
-And, that all of these parties agree on ONE Record as the standard for information exchange.

-The purpose of this document is to explain how shipment tracking data exchange can be implemented using ONE Record.
+The purpose of this document is to explain how eCommerce data can be shared most efficiently by using ONE Record.
 Among other things, the goal is to highlight ONE Record's unique value proposition and motivate technical and business audiences to move to this standardized approach.
-Readers will gain a comprehensive understanding of how ONE Record is revolutionizing shipment tracking, making it more efficient, accessible, and future-ready.

 ### Scope